afcapel/stimulus-autocomplete/README.md

 application.register('autocomplete', Autocomplete)
 ```

-To use the autocomplete, you need some markup as follows:
+To use the autocomplete, you need some markup as this:

 ```html
 <div data-controller="autocomplete" data-autocomplete-url="/birds/search">